-When an employee utilizes this benefit, the employee will be required to reimburse the above described bank with accrued vacation at a rate of 1.5 hours per pay period.
-This reimbursement will be required for any hours utilized (donated or banked) up to a maximum of 160 hours per incident.
+When an employee utilizes leave from the Catastrophic General Fund Account Bank, the employee will be required to reimburse the bank with accrued vacation at a rate of two (2) hours per pay period.
+This reimbursement will only be required for Bank hours utilized up to a maximum of 160 hours.
+If an employee separates from employment for any reason before reimbursing the bank for borrowed time, the balance of money owed the bank will be deducted from the employee's final paycheck, cashout check, or both.